 It's necessary to recruit the best candidates for your team to ensure that your restaurant operates optimally.
 You want to employ staff who are committed to providing a memorable dining experience for your guests.

-Knowing the right questions to ask candidates and what makes a good answer is key to hiring excellent staff members.
+Knowledge of the hospitality industry, front of house, and restaurant operations, along with some basic restaurant lingo is essential.
+Preparing the right questions to ask candidates and what makes a good answer is a key to hiring excellent staff members.

 General and Behavioral Questions